dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 This heatmap shows correlation coefficients between each of the initial continuous variables plus two features, "Days Between Cardiac Catheterization and Electrocardiogram" and "PCA variable for 'Height at Rest' and 'Height at Peak Exercise'", created in the early stages of feature engineering.
 This visualization gives you information that is useful in performing data transformations and further feature engineering.
 Each unique cell, with its color, helps to provide information on the strength of the _linear_ relationship between the two variables that interact to make it up.
 * Take, as an example, the cell that is made up of 'METs Achieved' and 'Duration of Exercise Test (Minutes).'
 The darker green color indicates a positive correlation which _implies_ a postive relationship between the two variables.
 So as 'METs Achieved' goes up, 'Duration of Exercise Test (Minutes)' has a _tendency_ of going up.
 * For an example of a negative correlation between two features, observe 'Maximum Heart Rate Achieved' and 'Age.'
-The dark pink color that makes up this cell suggests a negative corrleation - this _implies_ a negative relationship between 'Maximum Heart Rate Achieved' and 'Age.'
+The dark pink color that makes up this cell suggests a negative correlation - this _implies_ a negative relationship between 'Maximum Heart Rate Achieved' and 'Age.'
 As 'Maximum Heart Rate Achieved' goes up, 'Age' has a _tendency_ of going down.

 ![Distribution_of_Continuous_Features_by_Target](/assets/img/distribution_of_continuous_features_by_target.png "Distributions of Continuous Features by Target")